 - Drink Coffee

-Consumption of a moderate amount of caffeinated coffee on a regular basis has been associated with reduced formation of liver fibrosis, slower disease progression, and decreased risk of cirrhosis and liver cancer.
-Coffee may also help with hepatitis C treatment.
+Consumption of caffeinated coffee on a regular basis has been associated with reduced formation of liver fibrosis, slower disease progression, and decreased risk of cirrhosis and liver cancer.
 Decaf coffee and green tea have not been shown to benefit or harm the liver.

 Advanced liver disease can lead to malnourishment, causing significant weight loss.
 It is important to get enough calories and to make sure they are coming from the best possible sources-in other words, not from fatty foods, sweets or low-fiber carbohydrates.
 The liver may be having trouble processing proteins, in which case a physician can prescribe nutritional supplements that supply protein in a form that is easier to absorb.

 Talk to your doctor about your nutritional concerns.
-Since many liver doctors may not necessarily have expertise in this area, a registered dietician may also be a good source of information.
-Ask your clinician for a recommendation and also do some homework on the dietician’s credentials, education and experience to make sure he or she is qualified to give advice tailored to someone with hep C.
+A registered dietician may also be a good source of information.
+Ask your clinician for a recommendation and also do some homework on the dietician’s credentials, education and experience to make sure he or she is qualified to give advice tailored to someone with liver disease.

 Keeping physically fit can benefit your liver in many ways.
 If you are overweight, lowering your body mass index can reduce the likelihood and the effects of non-alcoholic fatty liver disease.
 Weight loss can also decrease the body’s demands on the liver and improve the organ’s ability to metabolize glucose.
 Going down in waist size can lessen the risk of diabetes or help manage the condition for those who already have it.